damian-krawczyk/damiankrawczyk.com/docs/projects/gov-pl-info/index.rst

     Supported Operating Systems: Android, iOS, iPadOS, Windows, macOS, Linux.

 2. Register following instructions on screen.
-3. Subscribe for the |GPI| Telegram Channels listed below or check for more details about them :doc:`here <channels/index>`.
+3. Subscribe to the |GPI| Telegram Channels listed below or check for more details about them :doc:`here <channels/index>`.

     .. list-table::